kevtronix/Blogfolio/README.md

 * TODO:
-    * Image showcase
     * Refactor code to make it more readable and maintainable
     * Refactor CI pipeline to use github actions to push to Google Cloud
+    * Implement tests in order to ensure that the website is functioning as expected.
+    * Optimizations and UI Work:
         * Animations: Add animations to each of the pages/cards to make the website more interactive and visually appealing.
-    * Implement tests in order to ensure that the website is functioning as expected.

 ## Status
 Project is: _always-improving_